burner-wallet/burner-wallet-2/docs/wallet-architecture.rst

 Note: developers only need to farmiliarize themselves with the UI Core module if they want to completely change the wallet interface.
 Most developers only need to use the Modern UI package.

+The UI Core module is the root module of the Burner application.
+This module handles all URL routing, all plugins, and routes data between the Burner Core instance and React components.

+While the UI Core consists of a set of React components, it is design agnotstic.

 UI Implementations (ModernUI)
 -----------------------------

+Visual components are defined in a separate module.
+The ModernUI (``@burner-wallet/modern-ui``) module should be sufficent for most applications, however developers may also use the ClassicUI module (which resembes the original Austin Griffith Burner Wallet) or create their own UI implementation.

 Plugins
 =======